mzazon/awesome-cloud-projects/gcp/real-time-supply-chain-visibility-dataflow-spanner/real-time-supply-chain-visibility-dataflow-spanner.md

 The dual-path architecture to both Spanner and BigQuery enables separation of operational and analytical workloads, a critical pattern for enterprise systems.
 Operational queries for customer service and real-time dashboards hit Spanner's optimized transactional storage, while complex analytics and reporting leverage BigQuery's columnar storage and SQL capabilities.
 This approach provides the best performance characteristics for each use case while maintaining data consistency through the streaming pipeline.

 Integration with Pub/Sub provides the scalable event ingestion layer that can handle traffic spikes during peak shipping seasons or when integrating new logistics partners.
 The at-least-once delivery guarantees ensure no critical events are lost, while the Dataflow pipeline's idempotency handling prevents duplicate processing issues that could corrupt inventory counts or shipment statuses.
+The updated Apache Beam 2.66.0 SDK includes improved streaming performance and automatic streaming mode detection for Pub/Sub sources.

 > **Tip**: Implement monitoring dashboards using Cloud Monitoring to track pipeline health, processing latencies, and business metrics like shipment status distribution and delivery performance across carriers and regions.